-Minimal staff training to implement is required, unless programs are not already participating in en bloc transplants.
-Implementation can occur immediately up to two months, allowing for staff education.
-Staff training is estimated to be \$0-1,000 for training hours, and can likely be absorbed.
+Minimal staff training to implement is required for programs already participating in en bloc transplants.
+Implementation can occur immediately or up to two months, allowing for staff education.
+Staff training is estimated to be 0-1,000 for training hours, and can likely be absorbed.

 Additional time may be required of both administrative and clinical staff to review and prepare pretransplant, remain on call, and complete transplant.
 This is dependent on volume and complication of en bloc cases.
 If additional time and supplies are required, it is undetermined if additional costs are reimbursable.
 While higher cost cases may result, the volume of en bloc transplants overall is minimal.
-There are no substantial ongoing cost identified.
-Potential efficiencies include reduced wait-list maintenance and a reduction in patient stay.
+There are no substantial ongoing costs identified.
+Potential efficiencies include reduced waitlist maintenance and a reduction in patient stay.